image

 Intended Audience:

-This learning path is intended for engineers that can develop in at least one programming language.
+This course is intended for engineers that can develop in at least one programming language.

-If you have a job title of Developer, DevOps Engineer, or Site Reliability Engineer, then this is probably the learning path for you.
+If you have a job title of Developer, DevOps Engineer, or Site Reliability Engineer, then this is probably the course for you.

 Pre-Requisites: